antwoinegriggs/Game-Catalog-CLI/README.md

 edit_games() and render_edit_games - These functions will display and operate the edit games menu with several options:

-        Add A Game: Add a new game to the catalog via add_game() fucntion.
+        Add A Game: Add a new game to the catalog - add_game() fucntion.

-        Edit A Game: Modify information about an existing game via modify_game() function.
+        Edit A Game: Modify information about an existing game - modify_game() function.

-        Delete A Game: Delete a game from the catalog via delete_game() function.
+        Delete A Game: Delete a game from the catalog - delete_game() function.

         Main Menu: Return to the main menu.